Ninth Judicial Circuit Court

-DHS (Michigan Department of Human Services) - The state agency that handles the public assistance program.
+DHS (Michigan Department of Health and Human Services) - The state agency that handles the public assistance program.

 Domestic Relations Matter - Any circuit court proceeding involving families, such as paternity, divorce, child custody or parenting time, or child or spousal support.